A Trip Down Nostalgia Lane

 Version 5.0 (8-30-1998 to 11-26-1998)

-Content-wise, this website marks the start of my modern website which you are looking at right now.
+Content-wise, this website marks the start of my modern website which you are looking at right now [blurb written in 2007].
 I remember that August 30th, 1998 was almost the last day of summer before I started 10th grade.
 I decided to take the time to scan in lots of pictures which I took over the past year and radically re-design my webpage to become a showcase for my photographs.
 This is when I actually start putting lots of actual content on my website.
 I focused both on my photography and my attempt at digital image editing with Adobe Photoshop.

 Version 6.0 (12-26-1999 to 8-24-2000)

-After a year of not doing updates, I finally make a massive update to my website and bring it one step closer to what it is today.
+After a year of not doing updates, I finally make a massive update to my website and bring it one step closer to what it is today [blurb written in 2007].
 By this time, I had quite a few photo galleries posted which showcased my photography as well as some short articles on my cameras and accessories.
-I also started posting up digital camera pictures I took in the "Digital Reality" section, which became the precursor to the candid photos I have of my MIT friends now in my [now-defunct] Friends section.
+I also started posting up digital camera pictures I took in the "Digital Reality" section, which became the precursor to the candid photos I have of my MIT friends now in my Friends section [which was removed around 2012].